Search

 5. The evaporation is continued until 80% of the liquid is evaporated and milk gets concentrated.

-6. The boiling temperature of milk is noted down.
+6. The boiling temperature of the milk is noted down.

 7. Steam supply is started and the boiler is switched off.